Fraud for Employers FAQs

 The following documents help us prevent fraudulent claims:

-- Notice of Claim Filed, DE 1101CZ is sent to the last employer when a UI claim is filed.
+- Notice of Unemployment Insurance Claim Filed (DE 1101CZ) (PDF) (sent to the last employer when a UI claim is filed).

-- Notice of Wages Used for Unemployment Insurance Claim, DE 1545 is sent to base period employers when benefits are paid.
+- Notice of Wages Used for Unemployment Insurance Claim (DE 1545) (PDF) (sent to base period employers when benefits are paid).

-- Benefit Audit, DE 1296B is sent to an employer who reports wages for a social security account number during the same calendar quarter that UI benefits were paid under that social security account number.
+- Benefit Audit (DE 1296B) (PDF) (sent to an employer who reports wages for a Social Security number during the same calendar quarter that UI benefits were paid under that Social Security number).

-You received the DE 1326ER because there is a question as to the identity of the individual who filed the UI claim.
-The Department needs your help to validate claim filing information provided by that individual.
-Mail the completed form (and any other additional documentation) within ten days of the mailing date of the DE 1326ER.
-The information you provide will be used to ensure that all charges made against your account are correct.
+You received the DE 1326ER because there is a question about the identity of the person who filed the Unemployment Insurance claim and we need your help to confirm claim filing information which that person provided.
+Mail the completed form, and any other additional documentation, within 10 days of the mailing date on the DE 1326ER.
+The information you provide will be used to make sure that all charges made against your account are correct.

-- An individual reports that he/she worked for John Brown and Company.
+- Someone reports that they worked for John Brown and Company.

 - The employer’s correct name is Brown and Company.

-When EDD receives information that an identity theft has occurred, we flag the social security number used to file a UI claim.
-If anyone attempts to use that social security number again, the Department will request additional identifying information from the individual filing the claim.
-If the true owner of the social security number is not the individual filing the claim, we determine the true owner and deny a claim to the imposter.
+When we receive information that an identity theft has occurred, we flag the Social Security number used to file an Unemployment Insurance claim.
+If anyone attempts to use that Social Security number again, we will request additional information from the person filing the claim.
+If the true owner of the Social Security number is not the person filing the claim, we determine the true owner and deny a claim to the imposter.

 If you are a tax rated employer, any incorrect charges will be removed.
-If you are a reimbursable employer, your account is charged for any payments that were issued.
-Questions regarding your reserve or reimbursable account should be directed to the telephone numbers listed below:
+If you are a reimbursable employer, your account will be charged for any payments that were issued.

-You are receiving this notice because a UI claim was filed using the social security number documented on the notice and there is a question about the identity of the individual who filed the claim.
+You received this notice because an Unemployment Insurance claim was filed using the Social Security number listed on the notice, and there is a question about the identity of the person who filed the claim.

-Complete the form and provide the documentation that is being requested to verify ownership of the social security number.
-You are not required to provide the requested information, but Department needs your assistance and cooperation to ensure benefits are paid only to those who are legally entitled to receive them.
+Complete the form and provide the requested documentation to verify ownership of the Social Security number.
+You are not required to provide the requested information but we need your help to make sure benefits are paid to only people who are legally entitled to receive them.